-A Construction Program is a detailed, graphical and/or written depiction of a construction project's tasks and the duration of those tasks typically plotted on a sequential, prioritized timeline that considers which tasks are dependent on others.
+A Construction Program is a detailed, graphical, and/or written depiction of a construction project's tasks and the duration of those tasks typically plotted on a sequential, prioritised timeline that considers which tasks are dependent on others.

 Construction Specifications Canada

 Construction Specifications Canada (CSC) is a national multi-disciplinary, non-profit association with chapters across Canada.
-CSC develops and delivers quality education project groups, publications and services for the betterment of the construction community.
+CSC develops and delivers quality education programs, publications and services for the betterment of the construction community.
 See www.csc-dcc.ca.

 Construction Specifications Institute